jacksontj/promxy/README.md

 ### How does Promxy know what prometheus server to route to?
 Promxy currently does a complete scatter-gather to all configured server groups.
-There are plans to [reduce scatter-gather queries](https://github.com/jacksontj/promxy/issues/2) but in practice the current scatter-gather always implementation hasn't been a bottleneck.
+There are plans to [reduce scatter-gather queries](https://github.com/jacksontj/promxy/issues/2) but in practice the current "scatter-gather always" implementation hasn't been a bottleneck.

 ## Questions/Bugs/etc.